Samian Hoplite

 How long should I spend visiting?

-It is recommended to allocate one to two hours for your visit to fully appreciate the Samian Hoplite and other exhibits.
+It is recommended to spend between one and three hours at the Antikensammlung Berlin to thoroughly appreciate the Samian Hoplite and the museum’s other exhibits.

 Is photography allowed?